gullitmiranda/dotfiles/README.md

 - **Modular Design**: Configurations separated into logical components
 - **Secure**: Sensitive data kept out of the repository
 - **Simple Installation**: Easy to install and configure
-- **Customizable**: Support for local customizations without modifying the repository
+- **Customizable**: Support for local customizations directly in your shell config files
+- **Portable**: Uses dynamic paths for easy relocation of the dotfiles repository

 ## Repository Structure